-Mild case of pinworm infection will go away by its own.
-But a moderate case will cause itching and disrupted sleep and a severe infestation can lead to complications – more seious infection.
-So, the foremost thing is you should not let the infection turn worse.
+Mild cases of pinworm infection will go away on their own.
+But a moderate case will cause itching and disrupted sleep and a severe infestation can lead to complications.
+Therefore, you should not let the infection get worse.

-Repeat treatment – The symptoms of pinworm infection will disappear within one week of treatment.
+- Repeat treatment – The symptoms of pinworm infection will disappear within one week of treatment.
 Since the treatment will only kill the worms, the doctor may offer the same treatment two weeks later.
-It will kill the pinworms that may have hatched from eggs after the first treatment.
+It will kill the pinworms that may have hatched from eggs after the first treatment (6).

 How To Treat Pinworms In Your Baby At Home?

 - Administer the prescribed medication to your little one as suggested by the pediatrician.